 Wilkes Barre, Pa 18766

-Applications for admission will not be reviewed until all required information has been received by Wilkes Universities Enrollment Services.
+Applications for admission will not be reviewed until all required information has been received by Wilkes University.
 The admission decision will be rendered approximately three to four weeks after the completed file has been received by the admissions office.

-Once you are accepted into the undergraduate program of your choice, the Center for Global Education and Diversity will assist you in getting your visa and will offer numerous orientation programs and cultural and social events designed to introduce you to the Wilkes University experience and American culture.
+Once you are accepted into the undergraduate program of your choice, the Center for Global Education and Diversity will assist you in getting your Form I-20 and will offer numerous orientation programs and cultural and social events designed to introduce you to the Wilkes University experience and American culture.